 Determining your ticket strategy helps you sell out the tickets to your event quickly.
 The use of smart software enables you to create multiple entry tickets for the different target audiences like Early Birds or partners/sponsors.
 Early Bird tickets allow early adopters to secure their tickets for a reduced price - and creating VIP tickets including lunch and dinner generate extra revenue for your event.

 Ticketing software is part of the event registration process.
 Specific event software integrates ticketing software with attendee registration, email invitations, survey and statistics of your event.
-This integration enables you to save time, avoid mistakes, keep a clear overview and gain insights in the target audience(s) of your event.
+This integration enables you to save time, avoid mistakes, keep a clear overview and gain insights into the target audience(s) of your event.

 Event registration is just one element of your total 'event communication flow'.
 Yet it is one of the most discussed topics.
 Haven't read enough about this topic?
 Great, because we have a complete white paper for you here.